Englewood Health is offering the COVID-19 vaccine to eligible individuals by appointment only as outlined below.

-- If you have had COVID-19, you must wait until you are symptom-free and out of isolation before being vaccinated.
-You do not need to wait 90 days unless you received a monoclonal antibody therapy.
+- If you have had COVID-19, you must wait until you are symptom-free and out of isolation before receiving a vaccine/booster shot.
+You do not need to wait 90 days, even if you received a monoclonal antibody therapy.

 - If you have had exposure to someone with COVID-19, you must wait until you are out of quarantine before being vaccinated.

-If you have any questions or need assistance, email us at email@example.com or call our vaccine information line at 201-894-5685 (press 0 to speak to an agent Monday-Friday, 8 a.m. – 8 p.m., subject to long hold times).
+If you have any questions or need assistance, email us at email@example.com or call our vaccine information line at 201-894-5685 (press 0 to speak to an agent Monday-Friday, 8 a.m. – 8 p.m.).